akka/akka/akka-docs/src/main/paradox/stream/operators/Source/unfoldResource.md

 Note that there are pre-built `unfoldResource`-like operators to wrap `java.io.InputStream`s in
 @ref:[Additional Sink and Source converters](../index.md#additional-sink-and-source-converters),
 `Iterator` in @ref:[fromIterator](fromIterator.md) and File IO in @ref:[File IO Sinks and Sources](../index.md#file-io-sinks-and-sources).
+Additional prebuilt technology specific connectors can also be found in the [Alpakka project](https://doc.akka.io/docs/alpakka/current/).

 ## Examples